+Figure 8.1: Un-optimized Band 24 OOB noise at PA output for LTE 1626.5-1636.5 MHz; 50 RBs; TX power 23dBm.

 UE Special Issues for Pairing Upper UL Carrier (Option 1)

-If the upper UL carrier is paired with the DL carrier, the UE Rx filter in the duplexer (pass-band of 1670 – 1680 MHz) has to sufficiently attenuate uplink transmissions from 1646.7-1656.7 MHz at a separation of 13.3 MHz from the downlink.
-The UE TX filter in the duplexer must sufficiently suppress adjacent channel emissions into the downlink band, from an UL emission 13.3 MHz away.
+If the upper UL carrier is paired with the DL carrier, the UE RX filter in the duplexer (passband of 1670 – 1680 MHz) has to sufficiently attenuate uplink transmissions from 1646.7-1656.7 MHz at a separation of 13.3 MHz from the downlink.
+The filters in the UE’s transmit chain and the TX-RX isolation of the duplexer must sufficiently suppress adjacent channel emissions into the downlink band, from an UL emission 13.3 MHz away.
 This demanding rejection requirement of the duplexer might impact the insertion loss of both TX and RX filters.

-To this end, some issues have to be addressed, including the followings:
+To this end, some potential receiver desensitization scenarios have to be investigated, including the followings:

-Potential receiver desensitization (at 1670-1680 MHz) due to UL TX noise.

-Potential device receiver overload due to its UL TX power

-OOBE and 3rd order Intermodulation products from UL aggressor band into victim DL band (mobile to mobile case).

-The same issue applies to two devices using this band in proximity (say 1- 5m separation), one receiving downlink signal in 1670-1680MHz, and another one transmitting uplink signal in 1646.7-1656.7MHz.

-As a result, overload, receiver desensitization, OOBE, and duplexer design have to be studied for this band.
+Receiver desensitization caused by UL TX OOBE into receive band (1670-1680 MHz) from own transmitter, or own receiver overload caused by emissions by own transmitter in the transmit band (1646.7-1656.7 MHz).
+This represents self-interference.

+Desensitization caused by OOBE or receiver overload owing to transmissions from a proximate Band 24 device(mobile to mobile interference).

-Currently, the UE band 24 duplexer supports the UL range of 1626-1660 MHz.
-This duplexer provides a sharp edge at the left side (to protect GPS), but the isolation at 1670-1680 MHz is not significant.
-As a result, assuming that re-designing band 24 duplexer to be sharp at both sides is costly and complex, a new duplexer has to be designed for this proposed band.
-The duplexer has to support high isolation, as a practical measure, 50 dB at the Rx band 1670-1680 MHz.
+Currently, the present UE Band 24 duplexer supports the 1626.5-1660.5 MHz UL band.
+The TX-ANT filter of this duplexer provides a sharp edge at the left side (to protect GNSS), but its isolation to protect the proposed UE DL receiver at 1670-1680 MHz is not significant.
+As a result, assuming that re-designing band 24 duplexer to be sharp at both sides is costly and complex, a new duplexer has to be designed for this proposed band, if Option 1 is chosen.

+A duplexer has to provide high TX-RX isolation, to minimize both TX OOBE into the receive chain and overload of the RX chain by the fundamental TX signals.
+Toward this end, two metrics are relevant, both measured with a signal injected into the TX port and relative (input to output) attenuation measured at the RX port: (i) signal tuned to RX band – this metric is relevant to OOBE mitigation; (ii) signal tuned to TX band – this metric is relevant to overload mitigation.
+We set a goal of 50 dB for (i) and 55 dB for (ii) as these are typical, practical values.

-The performance feasibility of this duplexer is provided using simulation by duplexer/filter vendors using Film Bulk Acoustic Resonator (FBAR) technology. figures were the Tx-Rx rejection, Tx insertion loss, and Rx insertion loss.
-Figures 8.1.1, 8.1.2, and 8.1.3 show the results of simulating these three metrics.
+The feasibility of this duplexer was assessed using simulations performed by a duplexer/filter vendor using Film Bulk Acoustic Resonator (FBAR) technology.
+The performance metric simulated were: TX-RX isolation, the frequency response of the TX-ANT and ANT-RX filters, TX-ANT insertion loss, and ANT-RX insertion loss.
+Figures 8.1.1, 8.1.2, 8.1.3, and 8.1.4 show the simulation results.
+In all figures, the dotted lines show the operator design objectives.